DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm-image/index.md

     - [CentOS Cloud Images](https://cloud.centos.org/centos/7/images/?C=M;O=D): Obtain CentOS images from the official CentOS project or other sources.
 Make sure to choose a version compatible with your virtualization platform.
     - [Fedora Cloud Images](https://fedoraproject.org/zh-Hans/cloud/download): Get images from the official Fedora project.
 Choose the appropriate version based on your requirements.

-2. Build a Docker Image and Push it to a Container Image Repository
+2. Build a Docker Image and Push it to a Containe Registry

-    In this step, we will use Docker to build an image and push it to a container image repository for easy deployment and usage when needed.
+    In this step, we will use Docker to build an image and push it to a container registry for easy deployment and usage when needed.

     - Create a Dockerfile